abideenml/RealTime-StarRatingPrediction-with-AWSKinesis/README.md

 ## Setup

-So we talked about what telephone based social engineering attacks are, and what they can do for you (among other things). <br/>
 Let's get this thing running!
 Follow the next steps:

 1. Create an AWS account and launch Sagemaker studio.